About

 de la guerre."
 Since the phrasing "The Game of War" is slightly awkward

-favored by Debord: Kriegspiel.
+favored by Debord.

 In Debord's view the game represents the totality of factors at play in